gica3618/pythonradex/docs/geometry.rst

     \beta(\tau) = \frac{3}{2\tau}\left(1-\frac{2}{\tau^2}+\left(\frac{2}{\tau}+\frac{2}{\tau^2}\right) e^{-\tau}\right)

 where :math:`\tau` is the optical depth of the diameter of the sphere.
-The observed specific intensity (in [W/m\ :sup:`2`/Hz/sr]) can also be calculated from [Osterbrock74]_ and is given by:
+A mean specific intensity (in [W/m\ :sup:`2`/Hz/sr]) can also be calculated from [Osterbrock74]_ and expressed as:

 .. math::
     :name: eq:intensity_static_sphere

     I_\nu = \frac{2S_\nu}{\tau^2}\left(\frac{\tau^2}{2}-1+(\tau+1)e^{-\tau}\right)

 where :math:`S_\nu` is the source function.
-To get the flux density in [W/m\ :sup:`2`/Hz], one needs to multiply :math:`I_\nu` by the solid angle :math:`\Omega`, which is given by :math:`\Omega=R^2\pi/d^2` with :math:`R` the radius of the sphere and :math:`d` the distance of the source.

-Note that if observations resolve the sphere, the specific intensity will not be constant across the source, unless it is completely optically thick.
-The specific intensity given above corresponds to the observed specific intensity for unresolved observations (or it can be interpreted as a kind of mean intensity).
+Due to the spherical geometry, the specific intensity is actually not constant across the source, unless it is completely optically thick (in general, the specific intensity towards the center is higher compared to the regions close to the sphere edge).
+The specific intensity given above corresponds to a mean, in the sense that if multiplied by the solid angle of the sphere (given by :math:`\Omega=R^2\pi/d^2` with :math:`R` the radius of the sphere and :math:`d` the distance of the source), it gives the correct flux density (in [W/m\ :sup:`2`/Hz]).
+This mean intensity (or the corresponding brightness temperature) is what ``pythonradex`` returns to the user.

 Derivation of escape probability and flux density by Osterbrock (1974)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^